CBSE Class 12th Exam Date:01 Jan' 26 - 14 Feb' 26

 NCERT Exemplar Class 12 Solutions

-Given below is a question from this chapter that helps students understand the question pattern and its difficulty level.
+Given below are the important questions from this chapter that help students understand the question pattern and its difficulty level.
 To gain more clarity, students should read the NCERT Solutions for Class 12 Biology Chapter 11 Organisms and Populations thoroughly.

 Question 1: Which of the following is commensalism in an ecosystem?